ke6yjc/aprs-beacon/README.md

 # APRS-Beacon

 This is a starter project for aprs-beaconing predominantly on a DVMega hotspot's running on a Raspberry PI.
 It never any sense to me why I could not beacon my location from my hotspot.
 So I finally decided to go do some poking around and found some starter code on github that was over a year old.
 I sat down and changed a few things (to the best of my abilities, I'm NOT a programmer by any means) and this is what I came up with.
-Please try not to beat me too hard as I'm still learning, but I'm sure with time I'll get better!
+Please try not to beat me too hard as I'm still learning, but I'm sure with time I'll get better.

 ## Getting Started